 email@example.com.
 We will then contact you to answer any questions and

 provide some opportunities for you to start getting involved.

 Spread the message further

-Ambassador Programme - our food and drink volunteers are also welcome to sign
+- Our food and drink volunteers are also encouraged to sign up to the STEM

 - Full insurance cover when participating in activities as a Food & Drink/STEM